AbelAnaya/.dotfiles/README.md

 join-pane -t session:window.
 It accepts session name as string and window as both index or string

-## Break current pane into independent window
+### Break current pane into independent window

 Use tmux command:

 break-pane or shortcut bindkey + !

+### Help

+Check tmux manual `man tmux` for more information about default key bindings, configuration details, workflows, builtin commands and many other things.
+It is very detailed and usefull

+Bindkey + ? provides all the current keybinds taking into account the configured in .tmux.conf

 ## Useful Vim commands and workflows